MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Coach/Solution_D1_03.md

 - Publish the application to a local folder
 - Compress the publish folder to a zip file
 - Deploy the application to the web app (uses the published zip file)

+After the deployment, students should set the Redirect URI in the App Registration.
+It may take up to 10m mins for the change to take effect.

 [Deploy files to App Service](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli#deploy-a-zip-package)